cmacho/opening-tree/README.md

 ### Exploring the data

 The tool has two modes for exploring the data:
 - In explore mode, you can navigate the tree / graph of chess openings.
-For every position where the opponent can make a move, you can see which moves are explored in our data, as well as some statistics about how many moves are explored after that move.
+For every position where the opponent can make a move, you can see which moves are explored in the data, as well as some statistics about how many moves are explored after that move.
 - In lookup mode, you can set up a position and then see whether it is part of the opening graph or not.

 ### Practice mode